jhpyle/docassemble/_docs/ml.md

 SimpleTextMachineLearner('demo')`, `'demo'` refers to the name of a training set.
 The training set is stored in the **docassemble** database on the server.
 Any other interview that runs on the server can use the same training data.

-If you want to make sure that your training data is unique to your interview, use a specific name that nobody else would use, like `docassemble.oklahoma.familylaw:custody.reason`.
+If you want your training data to be unique to your interview, follow the standard naming convention for machine learning data sets, which is to refer to a [JSON] file in the [sources folder] of a package (whether or not the file actually exists), followed by a colon, followed by a name.
+For example:
+`docassemble.oklahomafamilylaw:data/sources/ml-custody.json:reason_for_custody`.
+This is the convention used by the [higher-level interface](#howtouse) described above.
+(The reference to a [JSON] file facilitates the automatic importing of data from packages.)

 There are several ways to add data to a training set.